 to believe the pupil’s drug related behaviour is a result of abusing or endangering pressure or incentives from others, particularly adults e.g. county lines

-where the misuse is suspected of being prompted by serious parent/ carer drug misuse.
+where the misuse is suspected of being prompted by serious parent/ carer drug misuse

 Children of drug using parents/carers

 The DSP will contact and offer support to parents/carers who are known to misuse drugs and/or alcohol.
-The support provided may be through the school’s early ntervention support (Cardiff Family Gateway, Families First LA processes) or through a referral to the local Safeguarding Partnership if the threshold for intervention is met.
+The support provided may be through the school’s early intervention support (Cardiff Family Gateway, Families First LA processes) or through a referral to the local Safeguarding Partnership if the threshold for intervention is met.
 If the parent/carer declines support and safeguarding concerns remain, a referral should be made.

 Parental drug and/or alcohol misuse can be a potential risk to children and young people when :-